BrightCoders-Institute/reto-cifrado-vigenere-LuisCD2023/README.md

 Things you may want to cover:

-- Title or Project Name
+## Cipher Vigenere in Ruby
-- Table of contents
+## Table of content
-- Description.
-A brief description of what the project is about
+- [Description][#Description]
+- [How to install and Run the Project][#How-to-Install-and-Run-the-Project]
+- [How to Use the Project][#How-to-Install-and-Run-the-Project]
+## Description
+This is a repository where the vigenere engraving challenge was developed through the use of the ruby language

-- How to Install and Run the Project.
+## How to Install and Run the Project
+...
-- How to Use the Project.
+## How to Use the Project.
+...ruby
 - Credits
 - Badges